-In focus images has been one of the most fundamental rules of photography right from the dawn of the craft, in the early nineteen hundreds it was a craft in its own right but in the 1960's Leica introduced a rudimentary auto-focus system that changed everything.
+In focus images has been one of the most fundamental rules of photography right from the dawn of the craft.
+In the early 1900’s it was a craft in its own right but in the 1960's Leica introduced a rudimentary auto-focus system that changed everything.
 Since then of course auto-focus has developed dramatically and it's no longer a feature on cameras, its a given.

-First off you have the mode thats probably been around the longest, Canon's 'One Shot' and Nikon's 'AF-S'.
+First off, you have the mode that’s probably been around the longest, Canon's 'One Shot' and Nikon's 'AF-S'.
 Both of these will do pretty much the same thing and they are predominantly used for stationary objects like model shoots (most of the time, more on when not to use 'AF-S/One Shot on model shoots later) and anything that doesn't require your subject to move around too much in frame.
 You half press the shutter in this mode and then you can recompose the image, for example you focus on the models eyes then recompose her to be on the left hand side of the image.
-This auto focus mode will get you through most situations situations though.
+This auto focus mode is the most common one and will get you through most situations.

 Next we have the step up from the single focus to Canon's 'AI Servo' and Nikon's 'AF-C'.
 Essentially what these settings do is continuously track your initial focus point and readjusts the focus accordingly.
-This setting is ideal for moving subjects like active children and pets that are constantly on the move.
+This setting is ideal for moving subjects like active children and pets that are constantly on the move within your frame.

-I recently purchased a 85mm f1.8 prime lens, I wanted to test the lens out and see what the sharpness was like at f1.8.
+I recently purchased a 85mm f1.8 prime lens and I wanted to test the lens out to see what the sharpness was like at f1.8.
 I predominately only photograph models so I set up my test and went about taking some shots at f1.8 using my usual AF-S/One Shot auto-focusing mode.
 When I got my shots back to the computer to take a look I was surprised to see that most of them were very 'soft'.
-It took a few minutes to realise my error and since then I've adjusted how I shoot with these parameters.
+It took a few minutes to realise my error and since then, I've adjusted how I shoot with these parameters.

 This isn't normally a noticeable problem when recomposing at f8, f11 and f16 but at f1.8 that dramatic shift in the focal plane means the resulting image is very soft around the models eyes.
 As I recomposed the shot it actually repositioned my focal point further back behind the model, meaning the back of her head and hair were in focus but not her eyes.

 Granted there was a few things conspiring together here to really exaggerate the issue.
-Firstly I was shooting at f1.8, thats always going to rely on critical sharpness, secondly I was down low shooting up, this always exaggerates the focal plane shift when recomposing and lastly I was stuck with limited focal nodes.
-There are many technical reasons why modern DSLR's don't allow focal nodes towards the edges, a lot of smaller frame cameras like the mirror-less, APS-C and micro 4/3 cameras all have selectable focal nodes covering the viewfinder but alas DSLR technology isn't there yet.
-Until it does its a good idea to be aware of whats going on in auto focus modes on your camera and be prepared and ready to switch to manual focus when required.
-Manual focusing is a skill and as such will take a little practice but with a little patience you should notice an increase in the hit rate of 'tack sharp' shots.
+Firstly I was shooting at f1.8; that’s always going to rely on critical sharpness.
+Secondly I was down low shooting up, this always exaggerates the focal plane shift when recomposing and lastly I was stuck with limited focal nodes.
+There are many technical reasons why modern DSLR's don't allow focal nodes towards the edges, a lot of smaller frame cameras like the mirrorless, APS-C and micro 4/3 cameras all have selectable focal nodes covering the entire viewfinder, but alas DSLR technology still isn't there yet.
+Until it does, it’s a good idea to be aware of what’s going on in auto focus modes on your camera and be prepared and ready to switch to manual focus when required.
+Manual focusing is a skill and as such will take a little practice, but with a little patience you should notice an increase in the hit rate of 'tack sharp' shots.
 Good Luck!